also available in 2018

 On completion of this module and in addition to the outcomes above, students will develop the ability to discuss the question of interest and the statistical findings with a non-statistician.

-This module introduces you to the principles of lake ecology, an area with an acknowledged national lack of expertise.
+Students will be given an introduction to the foundations of lake ecology, an area with an acknowledged national lack of expertise.
 The module presents a holistic approach to the drivers and internal interactions that control water quality in lakes.
-You will learn basic ecological principles, elucidated using lake ecology, introduce application of state-of-the-art techniques and provide essential background information for anyone dealing with EU Directives such as the Water Framework Directive in the future.

 This module aims to provide students with a broad understanding of a range of pathogens and their impact on human health, and to understand how the human body responds to these challenges.
 Students are also introduced to the new challenges faced by healthcare systems including emerging/re-emerging infectious diseases and antibiotic resistance and so develop an awareness of the challenges and realities of controlling infectious diseases.
 Students also develop an appreciation of the role of epidemiological and mathematical modelling in predicting and controlling pathogenic organisms.

 Having a basic level of numerical skill is required in order to perform well in many LEC PGT modules.
 This modules provides baseline numerical, statistical and mathematical skills to underpin academic modules and as an employability skill in its own right.